dimsome/com-bridge/README.md

 ## How it works

-Alice has 1000 Meow tokens on Chain A, and wants to swap them for 1000 Meow tokens on Chain B.
+- **Want A:** Alice has 1000 Meow tokens on Chain A, and wants to swap them for 1000 Meow tokens on Chain B.
-Bob has 1000 Meow tokens on Chain B, and wants to swap them for 1000 Meow tokens on Chain A.
+- **Want B:** Bob has 1000 Meow tokens on Chain B, and wants to swap them for 1000 Meow tokens on Chain A.

-They both use the CoM protocol to swap their tokens, Alice deposits the tokens and creates the order (Maker), Bob matches the order (Taker) and initiates the swap.
-So Bob deposits the tokens and starts the settlement, the tokens are locked and a cross-chain message is sent to the other chain.
-Which unlocks the token and a message is sent back to the original chain to unlock the tokens there.
+Here's how they use the CoM protocol to swap their tokens:

+1. Alice deposits her tokens on Chain A and creates the order (Maker).
+2. Bob wants to go the other way and can match the order (Taker).
+3. Bob deposits his tokens on Chain B, initiating the swap.
+4. The settlement is triggered, the tokens are locked, a cross-chain message is sent to the other chain, which unlocks the tokens on the other chain and a message is sent back to the original chain to unlock the tokens there.

 Simple, right?
 No pool or liquidity provider, just a simple P2P swap.